This page contains unmarked spoilers. You Have Been Warned!

 - The Caligula: Ruber is a warped and tyrannical type who will stop at nothing to take over Camelot, which would surely make him a Caligula.
-It says a lot about him that he is willing to sacrifice one of his own hands in order to never be parted from the power that Excalibur is, in essence finding no further use for it other than exercising that power.
+It says a lot about him that he is willing to sacrifice one of his own hands in order to never be parted from the power that Excalibur is, in essence finding no further use in such an articulate tool other than exercising that power.

 - Character Tics: Ruber has the habit of twitching his eye too often throughout the film.
 Plus, his irises in his eyes tend to disappear briefly, this occurs too often in his song.

 - Creepy Shadowed Undereyes: Ruber has dark purple shadows around his eyes to add to his unhinged appearance.

 - Deadpan Snarker: Ruber has a few snarky moments in the film.Griffin: It wasn't a pigeon, it was a falcon!
 With silver wings.

 Ruber: (mockingly) Silver wings?
 Ooh, scary.

 - Later on when seeing Kayley reuniting with her mother:

 - Death Glare: Ruber has the habit of giving anyone these.
 It is usually a warning sign that they should back away or fight.